Home » Michigan Travel Regions » Pierce Stocking Scenic Drive: All 12 Stops + 2026 Platform Update

 Suddenly you’re in a shady canopy of sugar maple, beech, black cherry, hemlock, and basswood.
 This is the stop that earns its keep in October — the canopy turns brilliant red, gold, and yellow, and it’s one of the best fall color stretches inside any Michigan park.
 Watch for deer, squirrels, and chipmunks moving through the understory.

-Stop 8: Changes Over Time
+Stop 8: Changes in Time

 Stop 9: Lake Michigan Overlook